 What is espresso crema?

-Espresso crema is the tan-coloured foam that sits on top of the liquid in an espresso.
-It’s a sure sign that you’ve pulled a good shot of espresso, and that your flavour profile will be well balanced.
+Espresso crema is the tan-colored foam that sits on top of the liquid in an espresso.
+It’s a sure sign that you’ve pulled a good shot of espresso, and that your flavor profile will be well balanced.

-What crema does, then, is give a cup of espresso a fuller and more rounded flavour, and a longer aftertaste than, say, a cup of drip.
+What crema does, then, is give a cup of espresso a fuller and more rounded flavor, and a longer aftertaste than, say, a cup of drip.

 Emulsification and crema: what’s the science?